NorthEdWAD/web-hub/project-08-arrow-functions/README.md

 - **Due:** WED 29 APR 2026
 - **How to Submit:**
   - Upload work to your PUBLIC GitHub repo: `arrow-functions`
-  - Copy and email web address of repo to teacher
+  - Copy/paste repo web address into the [GitHub URL Form](https://forms.gle/diNodcRDNmEKQ5TW9)
-     - Email SUBJECT LINE = `arrow-functions` Practice

 ---